IagoDevJava/IagoDevJava/README.md

-#### Hi, I’m _@IagoDevJava_.
-My name is Ivan.

 ## Hello.
-## My name is Ivan Egorov, I am a student of the Yandex-Practicum course, specializing in Java developer.
+# My name is Ivan Egorov.
+I am a student of the Yandex-Practicum course, specializing in Java developer.
 I will graduate on March 6, 2023.

 I have fully studied Java SE, I understand OOP.
 I studied Spring and consolidate this knowledge in practice.
 Annotations, dependencies.